Franz Conrad von Hötzendorf: Victories and defeats

+On 12 August 1914, Conrad sent an army of 460,000 men into Serbia where it suffered a humiliating defeat within months to Radomir Putnik's outnumbered Serb forces, drawing on what they had learned during the Balkan Wars.

+Conrad's failure to plan for simultaneous wars with Serbia and Russia led to considerable resources being expended moving his B-Staffel swing force to the former front where, after ten days of inactivity, they were redeployed to the Russian front.
+Instead of taking up positions at the expected front line in Galicia after getting off the train, Conrad ordered all units except cavalry to detrain 160 km short of the lines and march the rest of the way.
+By the time they reached the front ten days later, the remaining troops were exhausted.

-On 12 August 1914, Conrad sent an army of 400,000 men into Serbia where it suffered a humiliating defeat at the hand of the Serbs in the first months of the war.
-On 22 August he launched an even larger campaign against Russia through Galicia, after early victories at Krasnik and Komarow which were followed by defeat and the loss of Lemberg.
+On 22 August he launched an even larger campaign against Russia through Galicia, after early victories at Kraśnik and Komarów which were followed by defeat and the loss of Lemberg.
 Conrad unexpectedly had to deal with a massive incursion of Imperial Russian troops into Austrian Galicia.
 His plans had underestimated Russian strength and speed, while ignoring the glaring weaknesses in his own army.
-His forces did win a great victory at Limanowa in December 1914 saving Cracow.
+His forces did win a great victory at Limanowa, in December 1914, saving Kraków.

+However, during the later months of the year, Conrad applied much of the army's efforts to breaking the Siege of Przemyśl, briefly retaking the fortress there in October.
+Later he ordered poorly prepared troops to attack via the shortest route, through the passes of the Carpathian Mountains, which offered many defensive possibilities for Russian troops as well as winter weather to contend with.
+In April 1915 the fort finally surrendered.
+By then many of Austria's nearly one million casualties had come from efforts to relieve Przemyśl, an objective that had lost of most of its strategic importance as the siege wore on.
+Late in 1914 Conrad said privately that if Franz Ferdinand were still alive he would have had him shot for his poor performance, even as Conrad publicly blamed others for his failures.

 After the Germans scored major victories especially at Tannenberg, and after the Western front was bogged down in stalemate, Germany had resources to help Austria.
 Although Conrad was officially in command, the German forces alongside him increasingly took control of the situation.
 Berlin sent in large armies and together they conquered large parts of Serbia, Montenegro and Romania and stabilised the Italian front.

 He urged the new Foreign Minister Stephan Burián von Rajecz to annex the occupied lands, and he continuously intrigued against the Hungarian prime minister István Tisza as well as against the Austrian minister president Count Karl von Stürgkh, whom he considered a fool, though to no avail.
-On the other hand, the relations with the German Supreme Army Command (OHL) worsened due to the uneasy relationship between Conrad and General Erich von Falkenhayn.
+In addition, relations with the German Supreme Army Command (OHL) worsened due to the uneasy relationship between Conrad and General Erich von Falkenhayn, who replaced von Moltke.